List of LGBTQ Winter Olympians

-There have been 126 (Note: Based on the information collected on this page) modern Winter Olympians who have identified as lesbian, gay, bisexual, transgender, pansexual, non-binary, queer, or who have openly been in a same-sex relationship, including two who have also competed at the Summer Olympic Games.
-The first Winter Olympic Games in which an athlete now known to be LGBT+ competed was the 1956 Winter Olympics.
+There have been 164 (Note: Based on the information collected on this page) modern Winter Olympians who have identified as lesbian, gay, bisexual, transgender, pansexual, non-binary, queer, or who have openly been in a same-sex relationship, including two who have also competed at the Summer Olympic Games.
+The first Winter Olympic Games in which an athlete now known to be LGBTQ+ competed was the 1956 Winter Olympics.

+Figure skater John Curry was considered the first publicly out Olympian when he confirmed his sexuality at the 1976 Winter Olympics.
+Curry was among the skaters to later die of HIV/AIDS, the community heavily affected in the 1980s and 90s, with calls for U.S. Figure Skating to teach AIDS awareness.
+The Winter Olympics saw the first Pride House organized at an Olympic Games, with the 2010 Winter Olympics in Vancouver; though Pride Houses were restricted at the subsequent few editions of the Winter Olympics, it became a point of activism at the 2026 Winter Olympics.
+LGBTQ+ athletes were particularly vocal around the hosting of the 2014 Winter Olympics, held in regressive Russia and heavily protested, and in 2026, amidst progressive backsliding in Western nations.
+The comparatively large cohort of out LGBTQ+ athletes at the 2026 Games, and their expressions of Pride, drew greater attention to the intersection and challenges of LGBTQ+ Winter athletes – especially when, a week into the Games, "Team LGBTQ" had won more medals than the United States.

-The most decorated able-bodied LGBT+ Olympian is Dutch speed skater Ireen Wüst, with 13 medals including 6 golds; Wüst also holds Olympic records.
-(Note: See List of Olympic records in speed skating) At least 77 LGBT+ Winter Olympians are medalists (61.11% of LGBT+ Winter Olympians), of which 45 have at least one gold medal (35.71%).
+The most decorated able-bodied LGBTQ+ Olympian is Dutch speed skater Ireen Wüst, with 13 medals including 6 golds; Wüst also holds Olympic records.
+(Note: See List of Olympic records in speed skating) At least 89 LGBTQ+ Winter Olympians are medalists (54.27% of LGBTQ+ Winter Olympians), of which 51 have at least one gold medal (31.10%).